ch264/WP-GH-actions/README.md

 ## Prerequisites

 * Your WordPress CMS has already been connected to your Gatsby App.
-If not, this blog post will help you get started.
+If not, this [Youtube video](https://www.youtube.com/watch?v=DH7I1xRrbxs) will help you get started.
 * Your Gatsby App has been successfully deployed to AWS/S3 using Github Actions.
 At this time, Github does not provide a re-run button for Github Actions.
 I have written a concise tutorial on how to run GitHub Actions manually using Postman client.

 ## The Workflow